-We're born with many of the skills we discussed on the previous page, including curiosity, imagination and resilience.
+We're born with many of the skills we mentioned before, including curiosity, imagination and resilience.
 Unfortunately, we 'unlearn' many of these skills as we approach adulthood and interact more and more frequently with computers.

 Other skills come less naturally to many of us.
 Fortunately, we can acquire and hone those skills throughout our lifetimes.
 Examples include creativity, critical thinking, social intelligence and cross-cultural collaboration.
 What's more, these skills aren't rare, difficult to acquire or limited to a select few.

 We have these skills already – or at least the ability to acquire them.
 Think of this ability as a muscle.
 And just like our muscles, it's: Use them or lose them!